Religion in Sierra Leone: Islam

 Islam is the largest and majority religion in the country.
 Around 78% of Sierra Leone's population is Muslim.
-The vast majority of Sierra Leonean Muslims are adherents of Sunni Islam of the Maliki school of jurisprudence.
+The vast majority of Sierra Leonean Muslims are Sunni and follow the Maliki school.
 The two largest ethnic groups in Sierra Leone, the Temne and Mende, are both Muslim majority.
 Ten of Sierra Leone's sixteen ethnic groups are mostly Muslim.

 The history of Islam in the region dates back to when Muslim merchants from the Mali Empire migrated to the northern areas of modern Sierra Leone.
 Islam began rapidly spreading around the 18th century onwards as merchants formed social and economic relationships with locals along with creating religious institutions for the practice of the faith.

 Christianity

 The vast majority of Sierra Leonean Christians are Protestants with biggest groups being Methodists and various Evangelical Protestants.
 Other Protestant denominations in the country include Presbyterians, Baptists, Seventh-day Adventists and Lutherans.

+In the mid-19th century, Protestantism was spread after the establishment of Freetown Lodge No. 1955.
+It was the first Orange Lodge in Africa.
+British and Irish settlers, missionaries, and colonial officials introducing the fraternity there when it was a British Crown Colony and key colonial port.
+The Orange Order focused on teaching Protestant history and evangelism, and attracted educated locals.

 Roman Catholics are the second largest non-Protestant Christians division in Sierra Leone at about 5% of the country's population.

 The Jehovah’s Witnesses, Anglicans and Latter-day Saints form a small minority of the Christian population in Sierra Leone.

 The orthodox church has 3.000 members.

 Religious freedom and issues

-The constitution of Sierra Leone provides for freedom of religion and the government generally protects this right and does not tolerate its abuse.
+The constitution of Sierra Leone provides for freedom of religion and the government generally protects this right.

-In 2017, a Sierra Leone-based radical Nigerian Pentecostal Christian pastor name Victor Ajisafe was arrested by the Sierra Leone Police and held in jail after he preached an extreme religious intolerance and a fanatical hate speech against Islam and Muslims at his church sermon in the capital Freetown.
-Ajisafe claimed that "every terrorist act in history" was due to Islam, that Islam is an evil religion, and he further said there is no trace of Islam in the history of Sierra Leone; despite that Muslim missionaries have preached Islam in Sierra Leone for centuries.
-Many Christian organizations in Sierra Leone, including the Council of Churches condemned Ajisafe's sermon against Islam and Muslims.
-Ajisafe's church was temporarily shut down by the Sierra Leone government and his church license was temporarily suspended too.
-The incident brought religious tension in Sierra Leone, in a country known for its very high level of religious tolerance, as many Sierra Leonean Muslims at home and abroad were extremely angry.
-The pastor while in Sierra Leone police custody apologized to Sierra Leonean Muslims and to the government of Sierra Leone.
-After several days in jail, Ajisafe was released, his church license was given back to him, and his church was later reopened under strict government condition during several months of probation.
+In 2017, a Sierra Leone-based Nigerian Pentecostal Christian pastor was arrested by the Sierra Leone Police and held in jail after he preached religious hatred and hate speech against Islam and Muslims at his church sermon in the capital Freetown.